The Shift to Flexible Workforce Models

 Freelancers have the same data privacy rights as employees.
 You must ensure their personal data is stored securely, processed lawfully, and deleted upon request or contract completion in accordance with EU regulations.

 Managing a flexible workforce requires the right tools to balance agility with compliance.
 Treegarden provides the infrastructure your team needs to track, engage, and redeploy contingent talent efficiently.
-Sign up free today to streamline your gig economy hiring process and secure your talent pipeline.
+Book a demo to see how to simplify your gig economy hiring process and secure your talent pipeline.